ajdillhoff/personal-site/content/courses/archive/fall2023/cse6363/_index.md

 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
 menu:
-  cse1320:
+    cse6363-fall2023:
-    name: Home
+        name: "CSE 6363"
         weight: 1
 ---

-This is the course page for CSE 1320 - Intermediate Programming in Fall 2023.
+This is the course page for CSE 6363 - Machine Learning in Fall 2023.
 Here you'll find class notes and other helpful resources.
 All assignments and announcements will be posted on Canvas.

 ## Teaching Assistants

-- Section 001: Sama Nikanfar (sxn8789 (at) mavs (dot) uta (dot) edu)
-- Section 006: Rishabh Mediratta (rxm5684 (at) mavs (dot) uta (dot) edu)
+- Greeshma Jayanth (gxj4507 (at) mavs (dot) uta (dot) edu)

 ## Office Hours